Yshayy/supermatch/README.md

 While the language still got the ?: operator, it's not powerfull enough for many cases and it can be quite diffcult to understand when being abused.

-supermatch attempt to solve this problem by taking inspirations from pattern matching capabilites of other programming languages
+supermatch attempt to solve this problem by providing pattern-matching capabilites inspired from other programming languages (mainly OCaml).
-(mainly ocaml/f#).
 Supermatch is implemented in a library-level and not language-level

 -Some examples